Home / publications / commentaries /

 How do current and proposed asylum policies aim to deter people from seeking asylum in the UK?

 Public statements about recent asylum measures have focused on the argument that people who pass through safe countries on the way to the UK should be removed without having their asylum claim heard in order to deter others from coming here.
 Removing people to their countries of origin is often not possible: the government has determined that most people who have claimed asylum in recent years are refugees who would be at risk if they were sent home.
 As a result, government policy has largely focused on removing people to safe third countries.
 As described in more detail below, the UK currently has an agreement with only one third country that is willing to accept asylum seekers: Rwanda.
-This agreement was not operational as of early 2023.
+This agreement was ruled unlawful in November 2023 by the UK’s Supreme Court.

 When asylum seekers cannot be removed (for example, because there is no country willing to take them), they will remain in the UK.
-If such people go on to be successful in their asylum claims, the government has proposed penalising them by giving them fewer rights.
-The Nationality and Borders Act envisaged classifying them as ‘Group 2’ refugees, who would have a ten-year route to permanent status instead of the usual five, with restrictions on bringing family members to join them in the UK.
-However, the Illegal Migration Bill goes much further than this and is expected to leave certain affected asylum seekers in the UK indefinitely without legal status.
-People affected by the 2023 proposals would not be allowed to work but would be eligible for financial support and accommodation if they are destitute.
+If such people go on to be successful in their asylum claim, the government initially proposed penalising them by giving them fewer rights – a policy that was suspended in July 2023, and as at the time of writing remains paused.
+However, the Illegal Migration Act goes much further than this and envisages leaving certain affected asylum seekers in the UK indefinitely without legal status.
+People affected by the 2023 proposals would not be allowed to work, but would be eligible for financial support and accommodation if they are destitute.

 The proposed 2023 asylum legislation also expands powers to detain asylum seekers and removes legal protections against detention or removal.
 For more details, see ‘Understanding the Policy’, above.